 Similarly, the people of the northern part would expect a much larger heating capacity from an HVAC system, ultimately affecting cost.

-The size of HVAC systems is measured by Tons or British Thermal Units (BTUs), which refers to how much energy the HVAC system consumes per hour to condition the air inside a home or a targeted room.
+The size of these systems is measured by Tons or British Thermal Units (BTUs), which refers to how much energy the HVAC system consumes per hour to condition the air inside a home or a targeted room.

 The more square-foot your reconstruction site or building has, the more BTUs the HVAC system will need.
 If it is a large area, it will need multiple HVAC units to cover the entire area.